ansible/ansible-documentation/docs/docsite/rst/playbook_guide/playbooks_variables.rst

 Registering variables
 =====================

-You can create a variable from the output of an Ansible task with the task keyword ``register``.
-You can use the registered variable in any later task in your play.
+You can create variables from the output of an Ansible task with the task keyword ``register``.
+You can use the registered variables in any later task in your play.
 For example:

 .. code-block:: yaml